UPDATED SEP 24, 2021 • 9 MIN READ

 If you use the simplified logbook method, you need to retain the “base year” logbook for six years from the end of the most recent tax year that it was used as a base year.
 For example, if your base year was recorded in 2018, and you used it to establish business use in 2020, you must keep the record of the base year logbook until at least 2026.

-As an employee, you might be asked to prove your expenses (which could include mileage for various reasons) later on.
-This can happen due to no fault of yours, so it is generally a good idea to keep copies.
+Later on, as an employee, you may be asked to prove your expenses (which may include mileage for a variety of reasons).
+Because this can happen through no fault of your own, it's a good idea to keep copies.

 If you get audited, the CRA can ask for mileage logs, which are accepted in any of the formats mentioned above.
-They can also ask for proof of your expenses in the form of tax invoices or receipts.
+They might also ask for proof of your expenses in the form of tax invoices or receipts so make sure to keep these stored safely somewhere.

 To speed up the process and avoid errors, you can order your mileage logs and records by year while maintaining a minimum of six years’ data as per the CRA requirements.